-Option 3: Return to Work 0.25 FTE or Less - RTW Application required
+Option 2: Return to Work 0.25 FTE or Less - RTW Application required

 The Return to Work 0.25 FTE or Less program allows an NMERB retiree to work an amount equal to 25% or less of the FTE of the position in which they are employed.
 FTE refers to the number of hours, or classes for higher education, worked that add up to a full time employee.
 The definition of FTE varies by position.
 NMERB employers determine the FTE for a particular position and what 25% of FTE is for that position.
-There is no layout period under this program, however the retiree must submit a RTW Application, and upon approval provide a copy of the approval to their employee prior to beginning employment.
-No contributions required of either the employer or employee.
+There is no layout period under this program, however the retiree must submit a RTW Application, and upon approval provide a copy of the approval to their employer prior to beginning employment.
+No contributions are required of either the employer or employee.

 If you work for more than one NMERB employer, you must notify each NMERB employer about your other NMERB employer jobs.
 The FTEs from all your NMERB employers will be combined--the total FTE cannot exceed 0.25 FTE.
-Retirees who exceed the 0.25 FTE limit will have their retirement suspended and will be required to pay back all retirement benefits received during the period of ineligibility and will be returned to active status.
-An employee returned to active status must pay nonrefundable contributions at the same rate as active members, will earn service credit and be required to reapply for retirement in the future.
+It is your responsibility to keep track of your time to avoid exceeding the maximum allowed.
+Retirees who exceed the 0.25 FTE limit will have their retirement suspended, will be required to pay back all retirement benefits received during the period of ineligibility, and will be returned to active status.
+An employee returned to active status must pay nonrefundable contributions at the same rate as active members, will earn service credit and must reapply for retirement.

-Option 4: Return to Work Less Than \$15,000 - RTW Application required
+Option 3: Return to Work Less Than \$15,000 - RTW Application required